 What are Mangoes?

 Mangoes (or mangos) originated in India.
-They are fruits similar to peaches in that they are considered a stone fruit or drupe (a fruit with a single pit inside of edible flesh).
+They are similar to peaches in that they are considered stone fruits or drupes (fruits with a single pit inside of edible flesh).

 What Does Mango Taste Like?

 In general, unripe mangoes are hard, fibrous, and have a taste similar to tart limes.
 Many people describe ripe mangoes as having a tropical floral taste, while others describe them as more citrusy and tart.
 Ripe mangoes are juicy, somewhat stringy, and sweet, with underlying hints of sourness and pine.
 Yes, pine.
 Read to learn why.

 What Do Mangoes Look Like?

 What do mangos look like?
 Do they all look the same?
 No, they do not.